 Freshman Reading Project Essay Prompt

-The essay will be due both to (1) your small group discussion leader at the time of your meeting and (2) turn-it-in via Blackboard.
-Instructions about the turn-it-in submission process will be provided by your discussion leader.
+The essay will be due to your small group discussion leader at the time of your meeting.

 Did you miss the Freshman Assembly?If you missed the Freshman Assembly because of a class conflict, you need to sign up for a discussion session.
 Sign-up sheets are posted outside of Dr. Beck's door in the Honors Suite, Morrison 203.
 Once you've signed up for a particular meeting time, send an email to the discussion leader to let him or her know that you are joining the group.